10 Best TradingView Alternatives in 2026 (Free & Paid)

 Cons

-No AI features, insider data, or scripting
+No AI features, insider data, or fundamentals

 Why TradingView Is Too Expensive for Most Traders